 - Competitors: Do you have any direct competition?
 Who are they?
 Are there any features of apps you love that you would like to emulate?

 Answering these questions gives us a strong place to start.

 The next step is to hold a collaborative visioning workshop with your wider team.
 Rather than formulating a product vision and then selling it into the key people, you work to create it together.
 You can use the template above as a guide and ask the workshop attendees to describe their vision for the product.
 Then compare the different visions, look for common ground, and combine the different goals into a new one everybody agrees with.

 We often use Geoffrey Moore’s vision formula to create something concise and impactful:

 Creating successful and high-performing digital products requires dedication at every level.
 The companies that do manage to create outstanding mobile apps ensure that they ask the right questions, collaborate, and incorporate their vision for their mobile app into the product from end to end.

 Creating a compelling mobile app vision can be a challenge, but with the right approach and the right tools, you’ll get the best start.
 By focusing on the right pillars, you can deliver the best experiences, processes and products for your users and you can drive your commercial performance as well.

-To find out how to build a best in class mobile application, download our free eBook, the 5 Pillars of Mobile App Innovation now.
+To find out how to build a best in class mobile application, download our free eBook, the CIO’s Guide to Mobile Apps now.